Error-Sensitive Proof-Labeling Schemes: Introduction

-Our second main contribution is a proof that the known space-optimal proof-labeling schemes for spanning tree with $O(\log n)$-bit certificates, and for minimum spanning tree (MST) with $O(\log^2 n)$-bit certificates, are both error-sensitive, whenever the trees are encoded at each node by an adjacency list (and not by a single pointer to the parent).
+We show that the known space-optimal proof-labeling schemes for spanning tree with $O(\log n)$-bit certificates, and for minimum spanning tree (MST) with $O(\log^2 n)$-bit certificates, are both error-sensitive, whenever the trees are encoded at each node by an adjacency list (and not by a single pointer to the parent).
 Hence, error-sensitivity comes at no cost for spanning tree and MST.
 Proving this result requires to establish some kind of matching between the erroneously labeled nodes and the rejecting nodes.
 Establishing this matching is difficult because, for both spanning tree and MST, the rejecting nodes might be located far away from the erroneous nodes.
 Indeed, the presence of certificates helps local detection of errors, but decorrelates the nodes at which the alarms take place from the nodes at which the errors take place.
+For example, in an erroneous spanning tree that is disconnected, it may be the case that only one node is detecting the error, and that this node is far from a place where disconnection can be fixed by adding an edge.
 (See Section~\ref{sec:conclusion} for a discussion about \emph{proximity-sensitive} proof-labeling schemes).
-Moreover, in the case of MST, the known space-optimal proof-labeling scheme uses $O(\log n)$ ``layers'' of spanning trees (corresponding roughly to the $O(\log n)$ levels of fragments constructed by Bor\r{u}vka algorithm).
-It is not a priori clear that errors occurring at different levels are necessarily detected by different nodes, i.e., that $k$ errors are necessarily detected by $\Omega(k)$ nodes, and not just by $O(k/\log n)$ nodes.
+In the case of MST, the space-optimal proof-labeling schemes uses $\Theta(\log n)$ independent layers of certification, and this a challenge for error-sensitivity.
+Indeed, because detection and correction could happen in different places, the following scenario cannot be ruled out directly.
+It could be the case that: (1) every layer of certification is broken, but (2) only one vertex rejects (because all the $\Theta(\log n)$ parallel verifications reject on the same vertex), and (3) to fix the instance, we would need to modify the input of $\Theta(\log n)$ different vertices.
+In short, we could have one vertex rejecting but distance $\Theta(\log n)$, which would prevent error-sensitivity.
+Our result demonstrates that this situation cannot appear.

-\subparagraph{Related work.}
+\subsection{Related work}